Wendy Max

-Wendy B. Max is a professor of Health Economics and the director of the Institute for Health & Aging in the School of Nursing at the University of California, San Francisco.
-Her focus is on the cost of illness and she has done important work on the cost of smoking-related illness.

-A native of Summit, New Jersey, Wendy was an undergraduate at Stanford University.
+Wendy B. Max is professor of health economics emerita and a former director of the Institute for Health & Aging in the School of Nursing at the University of California, San Francisco.
+Her focus is on the cost of illness, in particular the cost of smoking-related illness.
+Max was an undergraduate at Stanford University.
 She went on to earn her Ph.D. in economics at the University of Colorado at Boulder.
-She currently lives in Palo Alto, California with her husband and three sons.